TheFausap/PA77/README.md

 - MVX DDDD,SSSS : move one word from SSSS to DDDD.
 SSSS is zeroed and the new content in DDDD is (SSSS) XOR (DDDD)
 - NOT AAAA : all bits are inverted at location AAAA
 - MVF DDDD,SSSS : move two words at SSSS,SSSS+1 to DDDD,DDDD+1.
 SSSS is zeroed and the previous content of DDDD is destroyed
+- CLF : clear the floating point memory area (32-511)
 - FLD AAAA : load a floating point value (in the next two words, exp and mant) at AAAA.
 The addresses of the exp and mant are handled automatically by the system
+- FADD DDDD,AAAA,BBBB : Add the (AAAA) and (BBBB) and store the result in DDDD
+- FSUB DDDD,AAAA,BBBB : Subtract the (BBBB) from (AAAA) and store the result in DDDD
+- IDIV AAAA,BBBB : Integer Divide (AAAA) by (BBBB) and store the quotient in AAAA and the remainder in R0
+- IMUL AAAA,BBBB : Integer Multiply (AAAA) by (BBBB) and store the result in AAAA (MSB) and R0 (LSB)